schollii/pypubsub/README.txt

 advanced features that facilitate debugging and maintaining topics and messages in larger applications.

-ATTENTION: the 3.x branch of pypubsub is DEPRECATED!
+ATTENTION: the 3.x branch of PyPubSub is DEPRECATED!
 It only exists to support Python 2.7 applications.
-Upgrade your app to Python 3.6+ ASAP and use pypubsub 4+.
+Upgrade your app to Python 3.6+ ASAP and use PyPubSub 4+.
 Post on https://github.com/schollii/pypubsub for any issues.

 Install from current distro with "pip setup.py install" (ensure that pip runs